sebastiansulinski/cascading-dropdown/README.md

 ## Final selection callback

-The `nonFinalCallback` method is called with each `change` event on the select element with the `data-final` attribute - representing last select in the collection.
+The `finalCallback` method is called with each `change` event on the select element with the `data-final` attribute - representing last select in the collection.
-It takes 3 arguments: `trigger` representing the select object, `props` with all properties of the object and `data` containing json response.
+It takes 4 arguments: `trigger` representing the select object, `props` with all properties of the object, `data` containing json response and `self` which represents the plugin object.
 The example below illustrates how you can use it to enable the submit button if selected value is not empty and disable it otherwise.

 ```
 $('.cascadingDropDown').ssdCascadingDropDown({
-    finalCallback: function(trigger, props, data) {
+    finalCallback: function(trigger, props, data, self) {
         if (props.isValueEmpty()) {
             trigger.closest('form')
                     .find('input[type="submit"]')